-- More adults are employed and receive a 'living wage'. - Adults and families take up benefits they are entitled to.
+More adults are employed and receive a 'living wage'.

+Adults and families take up benefits they are entitled to.
-We need to address gaps in employment for vulnerable communities such as those with serious and enduring mental illness and learning disabilities, care leavers and those living in areas of deprivation.

-Reduce the gap between overall employment rate and the employment rate for those in touch with secondary mental health services.
+How we will achieve our ambition

-We will continue to deliver the Anti-poverty Strategy and work on the sustainability of costof-living support.

-We will support the West Northants Sustainable Food Network to address food poverty.

-We will develop our financial information and advice offer, especially in considering the needs of under-served communities.

-We will work with education settings, employers and recruiters to ensure there are meaningful and sustainable employment opportunities with targeted hyper-local support for vulnerable groups and those in groups who are underemployed to access jobs and remain in employment.

-The Northamptonshire Anchor Institutions Network will support provision of inclusive employment opportunities, particularly with under-served groups such as care leavers.
+- We will continue to deliver the Anti-poverty Strategy and work on the sustainability of cost-of-living support. - We will support the West Northants Sustainable Food Network to address food poverty. - We will develop our financial information and advice offer, especially in considering the needs of under-served communities. - We will work with education settings, employers and recruiters to ensure there are meaningful and sustainable employment opportunities with targeted hyper-local support for vulnerable groups and those in groups who are under-employed to access jobs and remain in employment. - The Northamptonshire Anchor Institutions Network will support provision of inclusive employment opportunities, particularly with under-served groups such as care leavers.